andreimaximov/quora/README.md

 # README

-This is my solution to Quora's [Upvotes](https://www.hackerrank.com/contests/quora-haqathon/challenges/upvotes) programming challenges.
+This is my solution to Quora's [Upvotes](https://www.hackerrank.com/contests/quora-haqathon/challenges/upvotes) programming challenge.
 This editorial uses variables from the original problem statement.

 ## Naive Solution